-Licenses will be available for two concurrent elk seasons in Kittson County’s central (zone 20) and northeast (zone 30) zones.
-The Grygla area elk zone will not be open to hunting in 2017 because that area’s elk population is below the population goal.
+Licenses will be available for three elk seasons in Kittson County’s central zone and just the first season in the northeast zone.
+The Grygla area elk zone will not be open to hunting in 2018 because that area’s elk population remains below the population goal.

 The first 2018 elk season (A) runs from Saturday, Sept.
 8, to Sunday, Sept.
 16, in both open elk hunt zones.
 Two either-sex licenses and five antlerless-only elk licenses will be available in the Kittson County central zone (zone 20) and two bulls-only licenses will be available in the Kittson County northeast zone (zone 30).

 The second 2018 elk season (B) runs from Saturday, Sept.
 22, to Sunday, Sept.
 30. One either-sex license and six antlerless-only elk licenses will be available in just the Kittson County central zone.
 The third 2018 elk season (C) runs from Saturday, Oct.
 6, to Sunday, Oct.
 14. One either-sex license and five antlerless-only elk licenses will be available in the Kittson County central zone.

 Hunters may apply individually or in parties of two at any DNR license agent, the DNR License Center at 500 Lafayette Road in St. Paul, mndnr.gov/buyalicense or by telephone at 888-665-4236.
 There is a nonrefundable application fee of $4 per hunter and applicants should use Code 625.
 The license fee is $287.
 Hunters will have to select a zone and season when applying.
 Hunting information including maps of the elk hunting zones is at mndnr.gov/hunting/elk.

 Although the northwestern Minnesota radio-collared elk research is ending this summer, the DNR will use research findings to inform management decisions.